BasalGang/cogsci.dk/content/docs/_index.md

 ---
-title: "CogSite"
+title: "Cognitive Science"
 bookFlatSection: true
 bookToC: true
 ---

 <!-- ![Cognitive science cover image](../cover.jpg)-->

-# What is the Cognitive.dk
+# What is Cognitive.dk

 The CogSite is Aarhus University Cognitive Science program's Tower of Babel.
 The ultimate consolidation of information relevant for any level of cognitive science student and researcher.